Wednesday, January 4, 2012

 Researcher Marc Tucker campaigned for creating more thorough standards in U.S. education, but he also has been demonized for a set of policy suggestions sent to Hillary Clinton in 1992.
 Talking to Bruce Walsh of Metro, he explains: "What I was doing in that letter was simply saying that we don’t have the kind of system that most top-performing countries have, in which the pieces fit together in a way that serves kids."

 In the research complied by Tucker, he probes that "... by implementing any of the major agenda items that dominate the education reform agenda in the United States" the other leading countries had gotten on top of the tables, with the only exception of the Common Core State Standards.
-Different approaches, such as charter schools, vouchers, computer-oriented entrepreneurs and rating teachers by the test scores of their students, are almost absent in the overseas systems.
-Take note American educators.
+Different approaches, such as charter schools, vouchers, computer-oriented entrepreneurs, and rating teachers by the test scores of their students, are almost absent in the overseas systems.
+Take note of American educators.

 The Washington Post presented a list of the 5 solutions Tucker and his team propose: